 The continual use of loud machinery and equipment on farms, such as tractors, augers, firearms, chainsaws, radios and tools in the workshop increase the risk of permanent hearing loss for farmers.
 For example; the typical noise level of a chainsaw cutting is 120 decibels (A), meaning the maximum time it is safe to be exposed to it for a maximum of 8 seconds before the risk of damage to the ears.

 According to a report by the Australian Parliament on the “Extent and cause of hearing loss impairment in Australia” (2008-2010), the agricultural sector reports high levels of hearing loss among farmers.
 65 per cent of Australian farmers have a measurable hearing loss, compared to 22-27 per cent of the general population.
 Hearing loss is also high among young farmers compared to the general population.
-On average hearing loss occurs 10-15 years earlier than the non-agricultural populations.
+On average hearing loss occurs 10-15 years earlier than in non-agricultural populations.

 Prolonged exposure to loud noise will damage the tiny hair cells within the inner ear.
-These tiny hair cells once damaged will not be replaced and cannot be repaired.
+Once damaged, the tiny hair cells cannot be repaired or replaced.
 Signs that you may have hearing loss include:

 - Background noise makes it difficult to hear conversations in crowds or at social events.

 - You do not always hear the phone ring.

-- Family may complain that the television or radio is too loud but you find it is at a comfortable level for you to hear.
+- Others may complain that the television or radio is too loud but you find it is at a comfortable level for you to hear.